websanco/liferay-learn/docs/dxp/7.x/en/using-search/search-pages-and-widgets/search-facets/modified-facet.md

 # Modified Facet

-The Modified Facet narrows search results down to those that match the searched keyword and that were created or modified during a certain time period.
+The Modified Facet narrows search results down to those that match the searched keyword and results that were created or modified during a certain time period.

 ![Example of modified facet results.](modified-facet/images/01.png)